I’m sure that you’re familiar with the Taoist symbol of yin and yang?

 Moving to Outbound

-In my estimation, inbound and outbound are the only one-two punch of marketing that has a consistent track record of success.
+In my estimation, marketing outbound and inbound are the only one-two punch of marketing that has a consistent track record of success.

 Inbound strategy always should come before your outbound strategy.
 This is contrary to the “old-fashioned” way marketing and sales worked, where it was merely a matter of calling and pestering enough people to purchase your product or service.